-2004 BP3420 Community Relations SUBJECT: POLICY ON RESPECTING CULTURAL DIVERSITY
+SUBJECT: POLICY ON RESPECTING CULTURAL DIVERSITY

-The Frontier Central School District is committed to providing an educational environment that respects cultural diversity and is free of harassment or intimidation.
-Accordingly, this policy strictly prohibits any form of harassment or intimidation by employees, students, visitors, guests, or others which violates this policy.
+One of the Core Values of the Frontier Central School District is the necessity of understanding diversity is essential to understanding our world.
+Therefore, the District is committed to providing an educational environment that respects cultural diversity and is free of harassment or intimidation by employees, students, visitors, guests, or others which violates this policy.

-It shall be a violation of this policy for any employee, student, visitor, guest, or others to harass, abuse, provoke, or intimidate any student, employee or guest of the district on the basis of race, color, ethnic, cultural, religious, or socio-economic background or national origin.
+It shall be a violation of this Policy for any employee, student, visitor, guest, or others to harass, abuse, provoke, or intimidate any student, employee or guest of the District on the basis of race, color, ethnic, cultural, religious background, gender, sexual orientation or national origin.

-The school district will act to investigate all complaints, whether formal or informal, written or verbal, or harassment or intimidation under this policy and to discipline any student or employee who violates this policy.
+The District will act to investigate all complaints, whether formal or informal, written or verbal, or harassment or intimidation under this policy and to discipline any student or employee who violates this policy.